 - Travel insurance may be difficult to obtain and may not offer coverage for COVID-19 related medical treatment.
 Find the contact information for the Canadian embassy or consulate closest to your destination and keep the information with you, in the event that there is an unforeseen lockdown or local health services become overwhelmed.

 During your trip:

-- Be aware of the local situation and follow local public health advice.
+- Be aware of the local COVID-19 situation and follow local public health advice.

-All travellers are reminded to follow these health precautions:
+All travellers are reminded to follow the health precautions listed below.